wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 			  :LOGBOOK:
 			  CLOCK: [2022-08-09 Tue 13:05:56]--[2022-08-09 Tue 13:41:03] =>  00:35:07
 			  :END:
-			- Update the README.md file in the repository
+			- CANCELLED Update the README.md file in the repository -
-			-
 	-